opensearch-project/sql-jdbc/RELEASING.md

 * **1.x**: The next _minor_ release.
 Once a change is merged into `main`, decide whether to backport it to `1.x`.
 * **1.0**: The _current_ release.
 In between minor releases, only hotfixes (e.g. security) are backported to `1.0`.

-Label PRs with the next major version label (e.g. `2.0.0`) and merge changes into `main`.
-Label PRs that you believe need to be backported as `1.x` and `1.0`.
+Label PRs with the next major version label (e.g. `v2.0.0`) and merge changes into `main`.
+Label PRs that you believe need to be backported as `backport 1.x` and `backport 1.0`.
 Backport PRs by checking out the versioned branch, cherry-pick changes and open a PR against each target backport branch.

 ### Feature Branches